SCIFER99/Car-Dodge-Game/README.md

 I commented throughout the scripts as much as possible for everyone to understand what is going on because this is a substantial program!
 Its over 640+ lines of code between both scripts!

+Directions to playing the game: The game moves by itself.
+However, going faster requires pressing the up (^) arrow key, dodging the cars using the left (<) and right (>) arrow keys with no spacebar needed!

 You guys can modify the game to your leisure!
 Happy Coding!